 Brian Fargo dropped another interesting piece of gaming history just as the new decade began.
 He tweeted a picture of the letter George Lucas sent him in the '90s, in order to extend thanks for the free copy of Stonekeep.

-Attached to the picture of the letter is Fargo's comment, stating that George Lucas was attempting to persuade him to merge Interplay into Lucasfilm while retaining the right to run the show, presumably with more or less his own vision.
+Attached to the picture of the letter is Fargo's comment, stating that George Lucas was to merge Interplay into Lucasfilm while retaining the right to run the show, presumably with more or less his own vision.
 However, Fargo declined the offer and the merger never happened.

 As curious fans started asking what happened and why a potential deal never went through, Fargo stated the deal structure made no sense and Interplay "might have worked on Star Wars instead of Fallout and more".